Temba, His Arms open()

 Expert knowledge of English grants one no more expertise in Cucumber, Rails, or COBOL than a precocious child familiar with blocks can build a shopping mall.
 Just as the map is not the terrain7, the terminology is not the meaning

-6. Programming, and especially debugging, requires having a mental model (a state-machine) to understand how code will act when run.
-That model is completely inflexible, unintuitive, and not human
+Programming, and especially debugging, requires having a mental model (a state-machine) to understand how code will act when run.
+That model is completely inflexible and unintuitive, and marks how software developers think ↩